 - Generous discounts for bundling and for new and renovated homes.

-- Its mobile app allows you to make payments, show proof of coverage, monitor claim status and more
+- Mobile app lets you make payments, monitor claim status and more

 Homeowners Insurance Guide

 Homeowners insurance coverage is a type of property insurance that provides financial protection against loss due to natural disasters, theft and accidents.
 A home insurance policy is required if you are financing a new home, and cannot travel from one dwelling or owner to another — something to keep in mind before selling your house.
 When shopping for a policy, it can be useful to contact an insurance agent that can help you compare quotes and coverage options.